flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-quick-quotes/index.md

       lifestyle.”

       Pope Francis via Twitter - a nonspecific tweet during a week the Catholic Church continues to roil in debate over the latest sex abuse scandal and who knew what & when.
     _key: card-3-1ac69823-c860-4846-a54a-5e9726e72fc1
   - order: 3
     body: >-
-      > ‘This hotbed of terrorists (in Idlib) does really not bode anything good if such inaction continues.’
+      > "This hotbed of terrorists (in Idlib) does really not bode anything good if such inaction continues."

       Dmitry Peskov, Kremlin spokesman, announcing Russia's Ministry of Defense